Redmart/slate/source/index.html.md

  4. Client Application uses the Access Token to call Partner API endpoints
  5. Once Client Application starts receiving [*401 Unauthorized*](https://www.w3.org/Protocols/rfc2616/rfc2616-sec10.html#sec10.4.2) responses to its calls, it means the Access Token has expired.
 It then needs to request another Access Token (step 3)

-<aside class="warning">The registration phase (step 1) won't be part of the first release of Partner API so it won't be available in partner-portal.
-Access is invitation only so contact RedMart directly to provide your Client Application name, we'll register it for you and forward your CLIENT_ID and CLIENT_SECRET.</aside>
+<aside class="warning">The registration phase in partner-portal (step 1) won't actually be part of the initial release and will be invite-only.
+Contact RedMart directly, provide your Client Application name and we'll register it for you.
+We'll then forward your CLIENT_ID and CLIENT_SECRET.</aside>

 # Request a Token